Meghan Markle's Ex Low-Key Just Made A Show About Her

-Danny Zuker, Trevor Engelson, Jake Kasdan, and Dan Farah's upcoming comedy show is a work of fiction — but it's not hard to think its premise was inspired by some elements of reality.
+Danny Zuker, Trevor Engelson, Jake Kasdan, and Dan Farah's upcoming Fox comedy is a work of fiction — but it's not hard to think its premise was inspired by some elements of reality.

 Engelson, a producer on the show, happens to be Suits star Meghan Markle's ex-husband.
 Oh, and the show is about a divorced couple — one of whom is now a member of the Royal Family.
 (If you've been living under a rock, allow us to fill you in: Markle is dating Prince Harry.)